luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 If you haven't EVER setup WSL2 with systemd and bridged networking - please read full file.

-If you need more information about commands and configurations mentioned in this guide - pleas read full file.
+If you need more information about commands and configurations mentioned in this guide - please read full file.

 # Install WSL 2 Preview
 To get latest updates and features, including virtual switch bridging you NEED the latest Preview version and HAVE TO get it from Microsoft Store